AramZS/esc-obsidian/README.md

-# ReadMe

 To get started:
 - Install Obsidian
+- Install GitHub Desktop
+- Clone the repo at TKTK
+- Open the repo with obsidian
 - [Install](https://publish.obsidian.md/git-doc/Installation) the Obsidian Git community plugin
-- Install GitHub Desktop
+-